czbiohub/cookiecutter-pypackage/README.md

 - [tqdm](https://tqdm.github.io/) for progress bars
 - Specifies "Chan Zuckerberg Biohub" as the organization in the copyright sections of the License and documentation
+- Adds MacOS, Python, and JetBrains files to gitignore

 Usage
 -----